rachelcoonley/1.6-doc-updates/README.md

   * IPSec: `500/udp` and `4500/udp`
   * VXLAN: `4789/udp`

-#### To Add a Host from a Cloud Provider:

-1. From the **Infrastructure** menu, select **Hosts**.
-The Hosts page displays.
-2. Click **Add Host**.
-3. Enter your **Host Registration URL**, and click **Save**.
-This URL is where Rancher Server is running, and it must be reachable from any hosts you add.
-Ignore any warnings for now.
-The Add Host page displays.
-4. Select your cloud provider:
-   * Amazon EC2
-   * Microsoft Azure
-   * DigitalOcean
-   * Packet
-   * Other

-5. Follow the instructions in the Rancher UI to add your host.
-This process might take a few minutes to complete.
-Once your host is ready, you can view its status on the Hosts page.

 #### To Add a Custom Host:

 1. From the **Infrastructure** menu, select **Hosts**.
 The Hosts page displays.